Post Updated: 4.2.19

 Inside Out Emotional Whirlwind: Two attractions are coming late to the opening of Pixar Pier.
 Both will hopefully be open sometime in the next couple of months.
 The first is based on Inside Out and the ride is made of the repurposed ride vehicles from Flik’s Flyers previously in A Bug’s Land.
 If you’ve been around California Adventure long enough, you’ll remember the Maliboomer used to be in its current location.
 Although I’m sad that a perfectly good thrill ride is replaced by a kiddie attraction, I can’t complain too much.
 I love Pixar no matter what package it comes in.

-Jessie’s Critter Carousel: Overlays aren’t incredibly exciting since their main reason is to give an attraction a facelift and fit a certain theme.
+Jessie’s Critter Carousel (Now Open!): Overlays aren’t incredibly exciting since their main reason is to give an attraction a facelift and fit a certain theme.
 Sometimes they can be incredibly cute and add to the atmosphere, however.
-Before the overlay, guests rode sea creatures inpsired by The Little Mermaid, the new ride will feature snakes, bunnies, and raccoons from Woody’s Roundup in Toy Story 2.
+Before the overlay, guests rode sea creatures inspired by The Little Mermaid.
+Now, guests ride snakes, bunnies, and raccoons from Woody’s Roundup in Toy Story 2.
 I think this change was completely necessary to fit in with the rest of Pixar Pier.
-Jessie’s critters are pretty cute and the carousel will add an adorable touch to this area.
+Jessie’s critters are pretty cute and the carousel adds adorable touch to this area.

 Everything New Coming to Disneyland

-Mickey’s Mix Magic (January 18): This is a new projection and laser light show that will take over the park every night at Disneyland.
-Combining the lights with upbeat music and pyrotechnics, the park will become a giant dance party.
+Mickey’s Mix Magic (Now Playing!): This is a new projection and laser light show that will take over the park every night at Disneyland.
+Combining the lights with upbeat music and pyrotechnics, the park becomes a giant dance party.
 This new evening show is basically a family-friendly rave.

 Tropical Hideaway (Just Opened!): Welcome to my tropical hideaway, you lucky people you!
 This Adventureland extension is nestled behind The Enchanted Tiki Room and bordering the shore of Jungle Cruise.
 This new marketplace features flavored Dole Whips like orange, raspberry, and swirled options.
 The cuisine is island-inspired with bao dumplings, lumpia, and the unique “Chilled Ramen Shaker.”
 The best element is Rosita, the animatronic tiki bird who matches the parrots from the Tiki Room.
 Much like the parrots, she tells jokes and reveals to nearby guests that she’s waiting for a Skipper from Jungle Cruise to whisk her away for her new solo career.
 The bird is inspired by a line in the Tiki Room when Jose asks “Whatever happened to Rosita?”
 Now we know!
 The in-depth storyline and attention to detail makes this area decidedly “Disneyland.”